 Sometimes I’ve managed to get a quiet child to the car only to have them meltdown on the way home.
 I’ve blamed all the sugar!
 I’ve often then had my own tirade of, “Well, I gave you plenty of warning that it was time to leave.”
 Inside I might also be thinking, “Oh, for goodness sake, when I’ve just spent my Saturday afternoon at a 6 year-olds birthday party!
 Really?!”

 Then it was time for the more deliberate, “You have 5 mins left, sweetheart.
 Please finish up”.
 “OK Mummy!”
 Great, still on track.
-5 mins later I tell her it is time to leave and she looks at me like she is deciding whether or not to scratch my eyes out.
-She scowls as she walks past but leaves willingly and even stops to say goodbye to her friends and the birthday girl.
-I take a moment amid the relief, to pride myself on how well she’s learning to leave parties (I should be completely honest though, because on this occasion, we are leaving with a friend of hers who we are dropping home so it might be a tad easier than usual).
-When we get to the car my daughter starts making minor complaints about not wanting to sit in her designated seat, (the same child seat she sits in every day to and from school).
+5 mins later I told her that it was time to leave and she looked at me like as though deciding whether or not to scratch my eyes out.
+She scowled as she walked past but left without protest and even stopped to say goodbye to her friends and the birthday girl.
+I took a moment amid the relief, to pride myself on how well she’s learning to leave parties (I should be completely honest though, because on this occasion, we were leaving with a friend of hers who we were dropping home so it might have been a tad easier than usual).
+When we got to the car my daughter started making minor complaints about not wanting to sit in her designated seat, (the same child seat she sits in every day to and from school).
 It was too tight and she didn’t like the belt.
 She got in reluctantly.
-Wow, I think to myself.
+Wow, I thought to myself.
 She’s managing really well.
-Then her friend gets out of the car.
+Then her friend got out of the car.
 KABOOM!

-As well as hating the car seat, now the music isn’t loud enough.
-My son wants it quieter.
-My daughter wants it louder.
-She wants the belt loosened.
-We want it firm enough to keep her safe.
-We really just want to be home!
-Everyone has an opinion.
-Bit by bit we have turned the music up so loud that we can’t actually hear one another properly.
-My son has his fingers in his ears.
-My husband is not far off that either.
-Apparently though it still isn’t loud enough.
-So my daughter does the only thing left to do.
-She screams at the top of her voice, “You WILL turn the music up.
+As well as hating the car seat, now the music wasn't loud enough.
+My son wanted it quieter.
+My daughter wanted it louder.
+She wanted the belt loosened.
+We wanted it firm enough to keep her safe.
+We really just wanted to go home!
+Everyone had an opinion.
+Bit by bit we had turned the music up so loud that we couldn't actually hear one another properly.
+My son had his fingers in his ears.
+My husband was not far off that either.
+Apparently though it still wasn't loud enough.
+So my daughter did the only thing left to do.
+She screamed at the top of her lungs, “You WILL turn the music up.
 NOW!”
-At which point I want to scream right back at her that I have had enough, that I have just spent 3 hours at a party when I would rather have been at home drinking wine, that she is being completely unreasonable about the music and that her complaints about the car seat are exaggerated, that it is the demon sugar making her feel this way, that she’ll feel better in the morning and that if she doesn’t get back in her seat, (which she has now unbuckled so that she can get into the front and turn the music up herself) I will strap her in so tight she won't get out, maybe ever!)
+At which point I wanted to scream right back at her that I have had enough, that I have just spent 3 hours at a party when I would rather have been at home drinking wine and bingeing Netflix, that she is being completely unreasonable about the music and that her complaints about the car seat are exaggerated and unreasonable, that it is the demon sugar making her feel this way, that she’ll feel better in the morning and that if she doesn’t get back in her seat, (which she has now unbuckled so that she can get into the front and turn the music up herself) I will strap her in so tightly that she won't get out, maybe ever!)

-My normally too-calm-to-be-believed husband is beyond irritated, yet feeling helpless.
-So very cleverly he remains quiet.
-You might not think that this is helpful, however given he’s witnessed previous attempts by me to control and reason with our daughter, where my loss of patience has lead to giving in to my own rage, it is actually the smartest thing he can do right now.
+My normally too-calm-to-be-believed husband was beyond irritated, yet simultaneously felt helpless.
+So very cleverly he remained quiet.
+You might not think that this is helpful, however given he’s witnessed my previous attempts to control and reason with our daughter, where my loss of patience has lead to giving in to my own rage, it is actually the smartest thing he could do right then.

 Finally something clicked.
 And it wasn’t about helping my passionate strong willed daughter to regulate her emotions.
 It was about learning how to get her passionate, strong-willed mother to regulate hers.